Azure/azure-quickstart-templates/101-cosmosdb-create-arm-gremlin/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template will create an Azure Cosmos Database Account with Gremlin.
+This template creates an Azure Cosmos Database Account using the Gremlin API.